 Individual sewage disposal system inspections are performed at new installations, alterations, or malfunctions in accordance with state requirements.

-Staff performs periodic stream pollution surveys and sampling of township waterways to note stream conditions and check bacteria content for contamination.
+Environmental Division staff members perform periodic stream pollution surveys and sampling of Township waterways to note stream conditions and check bacteria content for contamination.

 Tobacco Control Program

-Three tobacco control programs are in place for the Township - The Tobacco Age of Sale Program, the enforcement of the New Jersey Smoke Free Air Act, and Smoke Free Kid Zones.
+Three tobacco control programs are in place for the Township - The Tobacco Age of Sale Program, the enforcement of the New Jersey Smoke Free Air Act, and Smoke-Free Kid Zones.
 Tobacco Age of Sale inspections are performed for the illegal sale of tobacco products to minors at local stores and businesses.
 Cigarette vending machines are also inspected for a supervised remote control device enforcing a local ordinance.
 Complaints are investigated regarding the sale of these products to minors.
-Beginning April 15, 2006, inspections and complaint investigations will be made to enforce the prohibition of smoking in workplaces and indoor public places and for required signage.
-Smoke Free Kids Zones are enforced at all Township parks, where smoking is prohibited by ordinance.
+Smoke-Free Kids Zones are enforced at all Township parks, where smoking is prohibited by ordinance.

-Investigation and surveys are performed for insect and rodent activity, and violations are ordered abated.
+Division staff members perform investigations and surveys for insect and rodent activity, and violations are ordered abated.
 Routine baiting of storm sewers is also performed for preventative and corrective purposes.